Battery energy storage system: Sodium-based batteries

-Alternatively, sodium-based batteries are increasingly being considered for BESS applications.
-Compared to lithium-ion batteries, sodium-ion batteries have somewhat lower cost, better safety characteristics, and similar power delivery characteristics.
-However it has a lower energy density compared to lithium-ion batteries.
-Its working principle and cell construction are similar to those of lithium-ion battery (LIB) types, but it replaces lithium with sodium as the intercalating ion.
-Some sodium-based batteries can also operate safely at high temperatures (sodium–sulfur battery).
-Some notable sodium battery producers with high safety claims include (non-exclusive) Altris AB, SgNaPlus and Tiamat.
-Sodium-based batteries are not fully commercialised yet.
-The largest BESS utilizing sodium-ion technology started operating in 2024 in Hubei province, boasts a capacity of 50 MW / 100 MWh.
+Sodium-based batteries are another BESS technology.
+Compared to lithium-ion batteries, sodium-ion batteries have somewhat lower cost, better safety characteristics, and similar power delivery characteristics, but lower energy density.
+Its working principle and cell construction are similar, but use sodium instead of lithium as the intercalating ion.
+Sodium–sulfur batteries can operate safely at high temperatures.
+Notable sodium battery producers with high safety claims include (non-exclusive) Altris AB, SgNaPlus and Tiamat.
+The largest BESS utilizing sodium-ion technology began operating in Hubei province in 2024, with a capacity of 50 MW / 100 MWh.
+In 2026, CATL unveiled its modular TENER Sodium Energy Storage System, which offers 30 MWh storage capacity.
+It can deliver power for storage durations of 1, 2, 4, 6, and 8 hours, depending on the application.
+It operates at 65 decibels.
+It contracted with HyperStrong for a 60 gwh system.